 Stoutland is a tiny city located in the state of Missouri.
-With a population of 213 people and just one neighborhood, Stoutland is the 499th largest community in Missouri.
-Stoutland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 214 people and just one neighborhood, Stoutland is the 499th largest community in Missouri.
+Much of the housing stock in Stoutland was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Stoutland is generally considered to be a blue-collar town.
-53.95% of the Stoutland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Stoutland is a blue-collar town, with 53.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stoutland is a city of transportation and shipping workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Stoutland who work in office and administrative support (9.21%), teaching (9.21%), and food service (7.89%).

 Overall, Stoutland’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small city, Stoutland does not have a public transit system used by locals to get to and from work.
+Stoutland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Stoutland in 2022 was $22,485, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $89,940 for a family of four.
 However, Stoutland contains both very wealthy and poor people as well.
 Stoutland also has one of the higher rates of people living in poverty in the nation, with 35.79% of its population below the federal poverty line.